Pamela Donovan, Assistant Professor; Ph.D., University of Maryland. Logistics; transportation management; air cargo; aviation management.

-Ila Manuj, Assistant Professor; Ph.D., University of Tennessee.
+Ila Manuj, Associate Professor; Ph.D., University of Tennessee.
 Supply chain risk management.

 David R. Nowicki, Associate Professor; Ph.D., University of Wisconsin.
 Supply chain management; performance-based logistics; resiliency; optimization; affordability; inventory modeling; reliability theory.

-Terry Pohlen, Associate Professor; Ph.D., Ohio State University.
+Terrance L. Pohlen, Associate Professor and Director of the Center for Logistics Education and Research; Ph.D., Ohio State University.
 Supply chain performance and costing; transportation pricing; financial management; inventory management; transportation management; network design and optimization.